Herwig9820/ledDimming/README.md

 Imagine a LED with 12 (not 11) brightness levels (0 = OFF, 11 = fully ON) and a desired brightness level 7.
 So, again, 7/11: within 11 consecutive ISR calls, the LED needs to be switched ON 7 times and switched OFF 4 times.
 And what's more, to prevent flicker, the 7 ON-pulses must be spread as evenly as possible over the 11 timer periods.

 Ring a bell ?
 Yes, Bresenham's Line Algorithm !
-Please refer to the figure for a comparison with PWM, always for brightness level 7/11.
+Please refer to the figure above for a comparison with PWM, always for brightness level 7/11.
 It's easy to see that, for a same timer frequency, the 'perceived' LED refresh time is smaller.

 In reality, for some applications we'll probably want more brightness levels (smaller brightness steps means smoother dimming) - but that doesn't change the algorithm.

 # 4 Bresenham's Line Algorithm Versus PWM

-The figure is a capture of both a PWM waveform and a multi-pulse (Bresenham's line algorithm) waveform, each driving a LED with 128 brightness levels (0 = OFF, 127 = fully ON) and with a set brightness of 21/127.
+The figure below is a capture of both a PWM waveform and a multi-pulse (Bresenham's line algorithm) waveform, each driving a LED with 128 brightness levels (0 = OFF, 127 = fully ON) and with a set brightness of 21/127.
 The timer frequency is 3000 Hz.

 ![scope brightness 21-127](https://github.com/user-attachments/assets/d228408e-33b4-4121-9a70-faa9a61787c1)